 Associated Intercollegiate Nursing Students (AINS)

 WSU College of Nursing Yakima students are encouraged to participate in the Associated Intercollegiate Nursing Students (AINS) organization.
 The program is similar to Spokane’s SNL and provides many of the same services—free tutoring, social events, Steps to Success, and more.
 Laura Hahn, campus director, serves as the AINS advisor.

 Yakima Diversity Club

-The Diversity Club is a registered student organization created for all WSU College of Nursing students at the Yakima Campus to come together and share their cultures with one another.
-Some of the club activities include:
+Yakima Diversity Club is a registered student organization created for all WSU College of Nursing students at the Yakima Campus to come together to discover, explore and share similarities and differences with one another in a safe and fun environment.